 I arrived in San Gil late into the night.
 The entire village was asleep-silence rang through the hills.
 My bus, a 9-hour ride from Bogotá, dropped me off at a station just outside the town.

 Coming to Colombia was a last minute decision, one that took me a few days to finalize.
-Since the country was bound to be my first in South America, I had some reservations traveling solo.
+Since I’ve yet to set foot in South America, I had some reservations traveling solo.

 A taxi took me to my host’s place-Hostal Nomadas, a cute space that rested at the waist of a hill.
 The journey was short and fascinating.
 The roads narrow and slanted.
 We were moving upwards along a 70-degree incline at any given point.
 After stepping out the taxi, I quickly grabbed onto the brick walls nearby to prevent my clumsy self from rolling down the slope.